SKCrawford/grammar-detector/README.md

 To run the unittests contained in each `patternset` file, execute the following: `$ python -m unittest`.

 To add new grammatical features or improve existing features, focus your efforts on the `patternsets` directory and its YAML files.
-You may find the token tables included in the debug-level logs (exposed by setting `very_verbose` to `True`) to be helpful when creating or expanding patterns.
+You may find the token tables included in the info-level logs (exposed by setting `verbose` to `True`) to be helpful when creating or expanding patterns.
 Submissions of `patternset` files will be rejected if they do not include tests for each pattern.

 ## Authors